Key Points for Choosing a Heat-Tolerant Dog Breed:

 4. Greyhound

 Known for their incredible speed and elegance, Greyhounds are built for warm climates.
 Despite their reputation as racing dogs, Greyhounds are surprisingly laid-back and enjoy lounging around.
 Their short, fine coat and lean build help them cope well in hot weather.
-Additionally, their large lung capacity and strong cardiovascular system give them a natural edge in regulating their body temperature.
+Their large lung capacity and strong cardiovascular system also give them a natural edge in regulating their body temperature.

 Why They’re Great for Warm Climates: